|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is really a very quick recipe to prepare, and it is one of my favorite side dishes.
-Have all ingredients measured and ready, and the dish should be ready to serve in less than 10 minutes.
+A rich and creamy cheddar cheese sauce transforms plain steamed cauliflower into an irresistible side dish.
+This is really a very quick recipe to prepare, and will become a family favorite—it may even convert cauliflower-haters.
+If you have all of the ingredients measured and ready, the dish should come together in less than 10 minutes.

-- 1 cup/4 ounces cheddar cheese (or a cheddar Jack blend, shredded)
+1 cup shredded cheddar cheese or a cheddar Jack blend

 Gather the ingredients.